NikolaiT/incolumitas/content/Security/detecing-proxies.md

 Tags: proxy-detection, anti-scraping
 Slug: detecting-proxies-and-vpn-with-latencies
 Author: Nikolai Tschacher
-Summary: VPN's and Proxy Servers can be detected by comparing latencies from Browser -> Server with the latency of the TCP/IP handshake RTT on the webserver.
+Summary: VPN's and Proxy Servers can be detected by comparing latencies measured with JavaScript in the browser with the corresponding latency of the TCP/IP handshake on the server.

-## Task
+## Introduction

 **Premise:** I am the owner of a hosted website and I have full control of my server (root rights).
-My server is not behind a load balancer or some other mechanism that prevents me to hook into incoming TCP/IP streams.
+My server is not behind a load balancer or some other mechanism that prevents me from hooking into the incoming TCP/IP stream.

 **Goal:** For each visitor of my site, I want to detect whether some tunneling protocol such as a proxy server (socks, https, ...) or a VPN service is being used.
 Why?
-Because a lot of spammers and fraudsters use proxies and VPN's to hide their true IP address.
+Because a lot of spammers and scrapers use proxies and VPN's to hide their true IP address from websites.

 **Visually:**

 <figure>
     <img src="{static}/images/proxy-latency.png" alt="Proxy Latency" />
+    <figcaption>Instead of using a img tag, I ended up using WebSockets to measure the latency from the browser.</figcaption>
 </figure>

 Put differently, I want to take two latency measurements and compare them.

-1. Latency from **browser -> web server**, measured with JavaScript from within the browser
+1. Latency from **browser -> web server**, measured with JavaScript from the browser
 2. Latency from **external IP -> web server**, measured on incoming TCP/IP handshake

-The idea is very simple: A proxy server in between has the effect that the TCP/IP connection is split in half and two TCP/IP streams are created as a result.
-Only the latter TCP/IP stream (and it's source IP address) is then directly visible to my server.
+The idea is very simple: A proxy server between browser and web server has the effect that the TCP/IP connection is split in half and two TCP/IP streams are created as a result.
+Only the latter TCP/IP stream (and it's source IP address) is then directly communicating to my server.
+My conjecture is: It's possible to measure significant timing differences between **browser -> web server** and **external IP -> web server**.

-## Obtain Browser -> Web Server Latency with JavaScript
+## First Idea: Browser Latency with XMLHttpRequest

 Good resources regarding latency measurement with the DOM and JavaScript:

 1. [Analyzing Network Characteristics Using JavaScript And The DOM](https://www.smashingmagazine.com/2011/11/analyzing-network-characteristics-using-javascript-and-the-dom-part-1/)
 2. [Measure network latency (time to first byte) from the client with JavaScript](https://stackoverflow.com/questions/43821243/measure-network-latency-time-to-first-byte-from-the-client-with-javascript)

-Without much explanation, this is the JavaScript source code to obtain the latency from browser to web server.
-I make 10 measurements and I will use the median value.
+Without much explanation, this is the JavaScript source code to obtain the latency from browser to web server I created in a first attempt.
+I collect 10 measurements and I use the median value.

 ```JavaScript
 let N = 10;